Waste and recycling

 Households and business need to be aware that an accredited solar panel installer must be used in order to claim the government rebates.

-We provide below indicative information on the financial benefits of installing solar panels on the assumption that it is a 1.5kW system, and under two scenarios where all generated energy is exported to the grid at a feed in tariff rate of 15 cents per kW, or all generated energy is stored and used by the household or business.
-The Independent Pricing and Regulatory Tribunal (IPART) recommend the benchmark range for solar feed in tariffs is 11.9-15.0 cents per kilowatt hour during 2017/18.
+We provide below indicative information on the financial benefits of installing solar panels on the assumption that it is a 1.5kW system, and under five scenarios ranging from where all generated energy is exported to the grid at a feed in tariff rate of 8.4 cents per kW, to all generated energy is used by the household or small business.
+The Independent Pricing and Regulatory Tribunal (IPART) recommend the all day benchmark range for solar feed in tariffs is 6.9 - 8.4 cents per kilowatt hour during 2018/19.
+Also in 2018/19, IPART has set feed-in tariff benchmarks for different times of the day (further information available here).

 Annual bill savings ($)